Harrisonburg Spinal Cord Injury Lawyer

 The claims process starts with a thorough investigation of how the spinal cord injury occurred and a determination of who is financially liable for the injury.
 Attorney David Kendall and the team at Kendall Law Firm are committed to keeping you well-informed throughout the claims process.

-How Long Do You Have to File an Injury Lawsuit in Harrisonburg, VA?
+How Long Do You Have to File an Injury Lawsuit in Virginia?

 If you wish to file a personal injury lawsuit after a Harrisonburg spinal cord injury, you have two years to do so per Virginia’s statute of limitations.
 If you file after the two-year deadline has passed, you risk having your case dismissed by the court.
 It’s best to work with an attorney who can keep your case on track.

 At Kendall Law Firm, we are committed to helping those who have been injured by the negligence of others seek full and fair compensation.
-If you or a loved one has suffered a spinal cord injury and you need guidance from a Harrisonburg personal injury lawyer, contact David Kendall right away.
+If you or a loved one has suffered a spinal cord injury and you need guidance from a spinal cord injury lawyer in Harrisonburg, contact David Kendall right away.
 Our legal team has helped many Virginians recover the compensation they needed to move forward with their lives.
 We are ready to put our experience and skills to work for you.
 Call us today or fill out our online contact form to get started with your free initial case review.